edaplayground/eda-playground/docs/faq.rst

 Can I simulate VHDL and Verilog together?
 -----------------------------------------
-Unfortunately not.
-It's on the ToDo list.
+Yes; you'll have to use the 'Use run.bash' option and write your own commands to run the simulation.
+(You can get started by copying the command that EDA Playground issues without the run.bash option.)

 How can I select OVM or UVM?
 ----------------------------
-You can choose OVM (2.1.2) or UVM (1.1d or 1.2) from the 'UVM/OVM' drop-down menu (in the left pane).
+You can choose OVM or UVM from the 'UVM/OVM' drop-down menu (in the left pane).

 How can I select other libraries?
 ---------------------------------